logicguy1/The-Cookbook/Snacks/Popcorn in a pot/README.md

 You now have pocorn

 ## Discussion
-You can put as much salt on as you'd like
+You can put as much salt on as you'd like and you can probably do lots of other stuff, quite easy so expirimenting isn't to hard.